ES2Spring2019-ComputinginEngineering/final-project-the-coding-simpletons/README.md

   Using K-nearest neighbor classification with the classification being precipitation (rain/no rain), the 'tomorrow' point is classified with a percent chance of rain determined from the classifications of the 10 nearest neighboring points.
 The predicted values, prediction classification (rain/no rain), and chance of rain can be accessed by the user from a tk button window.
 Clicking on different buttons returns data relevant to that button title (including a forecast image)

-  Additionally, a K-means clustering alogorithm is generated to separate the hourly values for humidity, pressure, and visibility from January to April of 2019 into two clusters (rain/no rain).
+  Additionally, a K-means clustering algorithm is generated to separate the hourly values for humidity, pressure, and visibility from January to April of 2019 into two clusters (rain/no rain).
 The accuracy of this clustering algorithm is determined by comparing the assigned classifications with the actual classifications accessed from the data.

 ## Instructions